Thursdays 3pm-7pm

 Saturdays 10am-2pm

-Sign up for an Adaptive POGOH Mobility Justice Membership with a one-time $5 registration fee.
+Sign up for an Adaptive POGOH Season Membership for a one-time $5 registration fee.

-This membership gives you unlimited access to 2-hour adaptive rides for the entire 2025 season.
+With your membership, you’ll receive unlimited access to 2-hour adaptive rides throughout the season.

 For questions, support, or accommodation requests, email hello@pogoh.com or call 412-595-9421